Applying For Financial Aid

 Click here to go the Department of Education's FAFSA web site.

 The Dept. of Education enters your FAFSA responses into a formula (known as the Federal Methodology), which is regulated by the Higher Education Act of 1965, as amended.
-The result is your Expected Family Contribution, or EFC.
-The EFC is a measures of your family's financial strength and is used to determine the types of aid you might be eligible for.
+The result is your Student Aid Index, or SAI.
+The SAI is an index number calculated from the information submitted on the FAFSA and is used to determine the types of aid you might be eligible for.

 To read more about the Cost of Attendance (COA), click here.

-FAFSA will send you a report (or a link to the report), called a Student Aid Report (SAR) by e-mail or by postal mail depending on the addresses they have on file for you.
-The SAR lists the information you reported on your FAFSA.
-In the upper right of the front page of the SAR, you'll find a figure called the EFC.
+FAFSA will send you a report (or a link to the report), called a FAFSA Submission Summary (FSS) by e-mail or by postal mail depending on the addresses they have on file for you.
+The FSS lists the information you reported on your FAFSA.
+In the upper right of the front page of the FSS, you'll find a figure called the SAI (Student Aid Index).
+Schools determine your eligibility for different types of aid using the SAI.

 At the same time, FAFSA will send your information to the school code(s) you entered on the application.

-You will be notified of any requirements via the email you put on the FAFSA as well as being posted in the financial aid section of your Cougar Web account.
+You will be notified of any requirements via the email you put on the FAFSA as well as being posted in the My Tasks section of your workday account.

 IMPORTANT NOTE: While it is common for students to put more than one school code on their FAFSA when applying early (because they may not know at that point which school they will attend) please submit follow-up paperwork to just one school.
-Students CANNOT RECEIVE FINANCIAL AID FROM MORE THAN ONE SCHOOL AT A TIME, and so therefore can cause all sorts of issues by having more than one school processing them for aid, including owing back ALL monies disbursed.
+Students CANNOT RECEIVE FINANCIAL AID FROM MORE THAN ONE SCHOOL AT A TIME, and so submitting paperwork to more than one school can cause all sorts of issues by having more than one school processing them for aid, including owing back ALL monies disbursed.

 This includes situations where you are actually attending two schools at the same time.
 You must choose one school to receive aid from, and then follow up with them only.

-Schools use your EFC to prepare a financial aid package (grants, loans, and/or work-study) to help you meet your financial need.
-Financial need is the difference between your EFC and your school's cost of attendance (which can include living expenses).
+Schools use your SAI to prepare a financial aid package (grants, loans, and/or work-study) to help you meet your financial need.
+Financial need is the difference between your SAI and your school's cost of attendance (COA), which can include living expenses.

 Specific amounts and types of aid depend on a wide variety of elements in addition to the need calculation.

-Stafford loans, however, are a little different.
-Students must be attending at least half time hours as determined by their school in order to receive the loan money.
+DIrect student loans, however, are a little different.
+Students must be attending at least half time hours (in classes on their degree plan) as determined by their school in order to receive the loan money.
 Students who do not attend at least half time or drop below half time during the semester could forfeit all or some of their student loan money.

 Note: Collin College uses the State of Texas' priority deadline of January 15th.